Pregnancy Checklist

 • After 22 weeks, make an appointment at the consultation office for the whooping cough vaccination .
 It protects your baby against whooping cough immediately after birth.

 • Check your legal rights and duties as a parent!
 It is important to find out what you need to do to properly arrange the legal affairs.
-You often have to arrange things during pregnancy!
+You often have to arrange things during pregnancy, and this can take months!
 So don't put this off!
 Check: www.government.nl

 For example: